Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 If you still need to register, click the applicable dropdown above in this article to learn more.

-If you've run payroll in Colorado in the past, you can find your withholding tax account number on:
+If you've run payroll in Colorado in the past, you can find your Colorado Account Number (CAN) on:

 The number is an 8-digit number—some documentation includes trailing digits (e.g.,12345678-003-WTH).
 In Gusto, enter only the first 8 digits (12345678) and not the trailing digits (003-WTH).

-You can find your unemployment account number and current tax rate in the MyUI Employer website.
+You can find your unemployment account number and current tax rate in your MyUI Employer account.

-Once you’ve created a MyFAMLI+ account, can find your FAMLI account ID in two ways.
+Once you’ve created a MyFAMLI+ account, you can find your FAMLI account ID in two ways:

 If you have employees working in one of the below locations, you or your employees may be liable for an Occupational Privilege Tax (OPT).